navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    Creation of a new identity in WebOfTrust (announce).

-After you've solved about ten puzzles, it's just waiting for the other identities to recognize you.
+After you've solved about ten puzzles, wait for the other identities to recognize you.
 Your identity is successfully introduced when the number of Trusters changes to something greater than zero.
 You should try getting at least five Trusters, so repeat the introduction if necessary.

 .. figure:: images/image111.png
    :width: 800